NitinSharma2181/ScoreKeeperRepo/README.md

 This is a "Score Keeper Mobile Application" Android project to show some of the widgets provided in Android Studio.
 Project shows how to implement these views in java.
 This is a scorekeeper app that uses following widgets: ScrollView, LinearLayout, TextView, Button, Switch, RadioGroup, RadioButton.

-Initially appeared on
-[gist](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).
-But the page cannot open anymore so that is why I have moved it here.

 ## Getting Started
 First clone https://github.com/NitinSharma2181/ScoreKeeperRepo.git
 Open Android Studio and select 'Open an existing Android Studio Project'